Bridging the Visual Gap: Fine-Tuning Multimodal Models with Knowledge-Adapted Captions: Decomposed NLI Evaluation

 \section{Decomposed NLI Evaluation}

-Next, we introduce our proposed DNLI, a proposition-decomposition based evaluation framework for dense-captioning.
-It assesses the quality of a generated dense image caption using two key criteria: \emph{descriptiveness}, which measures the accuracy and level of detail provided, and \emph{contradiction}, which evaluates the extent to which the caption contradicts with the ground truth description.
-Drawing inspiration from prior work on paragraph summarization evaluation~\cite{ernst2021proposition, zhang2021finding, ernst2021proposition} and retrieval~\cite{chen2023dense}, DNLI assesses descriptiveness and consistency through proposition extraction, as outlined below and shown in Figure \ref{fig:eval_pipeline}.
-For additional qualitative examples refer to Figure \ref{fig:props_qual} in the appendix.
+Next, we introduce DNLI, a proposition-decomposition evaluation framework for dense-captioning.
+It evaluates the quality of a generated dense image caption using two criteria: \emph{descriptiveness}, which measures accuracy and detail, and \emph{contradiction}, which measures how much the caption contradicts the ground truth.
+Inspired by prior work on paragraph summarization evaluation~\cite{ernst2021proposition, zhang2021finding, ernst2021proposition} and retrieval~\cite{chen2023dense}, DNLI assesses descriptiveness and consistency through proposition extraction, as outlined below and shown in Figure~\ref{fig:eval_pipeline}.
+Additional qualitative examples are in the appendix.

-\textbf{Propositional decomposition.} Given a generated image description, we use a LLM to decompose it into a set of atomic propositions, capturing individual, verifiable claims.
+\textbf{Propositional decomposition.} Given a generated image description, we use a Gemini to decompose it into a set of atomic propositions, capturing individual, verifiable claims.
 This enables fine-grained evaluation.
 To avoid duplicates, we instruct the model to include only unique propositions.

-\textbf{Natural Language Inference (NLI) analysis.} We next evaluate the entailment of propositions generated from the image using both our automatic method, where a large language model (LLM) computes textual entailment, and through human annotators who directly assess visual entailment:
+\textbf{Natural Language Inference (NLI) analysis.} We next evaluate the entailment of propositions generated from the image using both our automatic method, where Gemini is used to compute textual entailment, and through human annotators who directly assess visual entailment:

 \textit{Automatic Textual Entailment:} \ Each atomic proposition is assessed with a Natural Language Inference (NLI) model.
 This model compares each proposition (the hypothesis) to a ground truth description of the image (the premise), determining whether the proposition is entailed, contradicted, or neutral with respect to the description.
 This evaluation forms the basis for our descriptiveness and contradiction metrics.
 See details and prompts in Appendix \ref{sec:implementation-details}.